 3 Days in Switzerland Itinerary

 Vaud Switzerland is jam-packed with many things to do for every season.
 This itinerary is focused on spring, summer and the beginning of autumn.
+If you are looking to make your stay in Switzerland a little longer, consider spending 2 days in Zurich.

 DAY ONE: Arrival in Lausanne, Chateax- d’Oex, Belle Epoque train/ Panoramic train, Montreux, Chillon Castle